yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-015_Name_Field_Accepts_Spaces.md

 ## 🧪 Test Steps
 1. Open Add New Address form
 2. Enter a valid country name
-3. Enter full name with spaces (e.g., "Maria Silva")
+3. Enter the full name, including spaces, in the name field (e.g., "Maria Silva")
 4. Fill all other required fields
 5. Click on "Submit".